RutronikSystemSolutions/RAK_GAN_MOTOR_DEMO/README.md

 **GUI - Configurator**

 1. In the GUI configurator, verify the establishment of J-Link connection in the right bottom corner indicated by the green LED.
-2. if not done via the IDE --> Flash the *hex* file and open the corresponded *elf* file by selecting the
+2. if not done via the IDE --> Flash the *hex* file and open the corresponded *elf* file.

 **Flash Firmware** option.